brookr/repo_man/README.md

 ## Usage

+Repo Man talks to GitHub as you, via an OAuth token.
+Configure your environment with a `GITHUB_TOKEN` environment variable set to a value of a [Personal Access Token](https://github.com/settings/tokens).

 Use the binary from any directory that has a name matching a github user:

     $ mkdir whymirror && cd whymirror